Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added The Wyrm quest.
 - Fixed issue with the Hills of the Shorbear Clan quest that was causing the same objective to be added multiple times if the game were loaded at a particular point.
+- Updated initial quest dialogues for A Bargain is Struck, Closing the Gates, Searching for the Runecrafter and Gathering Materials to include an introductory text before the dialogue begins.

 * Terrain
 - Added stalagmites decoration unit, which appears in cave maps (graphics by b_o).